J. Stanley Marshall: Night of the Bayonets

-Marshall refused give official student organization status to the Students for a Democratic Society (SDS) so as to deny them the use of University facilities, which the group had used previously.
-The policy of the Florida Board of Regents supported FSU's decision, so the SDS, which advocated non-violent civil disobedience, protested at the entrance to the Westcott Building in February of 1969.
+Marshall refused give official student organization status to the Students for a Democratic Society (SDS) so as to deny them the use of university facilities, which the group had used previously.
+The policy of the Florida Board of Regents supported FSU's decision, so the SDS, which advocated non-violent civil disobedience, protested at the entrance to the Westcott Building in February 1969.

 On March 4, 1969, approximately 150 students occupied the Union State Room to host national SDS secretary Fred Gordon.
 After the students refused to leave, a Circuit Court injunction was issued.
 After defying the injunction, 58 of the students were arrested by sheriff's deputies from Leon County who carried unloaded rifles with bayonets, but no violence ensued.
 Marshall later said he was concerned about violence and didn't want FSU to be the "Kent State of the South."
 Many students and faculty considered his response to student protests to be an overreaction to a perceived threat.